 The actual ski school is pretty well equipped.
 There are several magic carpets available for the school and there are different teaching areas for differently-skilled kids.
 Another nice touch is that there are two large magic carpets that can be used at no cost and with no ski school registration.
 If you’re willing to suffer and hang out with your kids for a while, this is a good spot to try and teach them the basics.
 The free use will ease the pain of your kids’ behavior.
 There’s even a mascot that comes out and helps the kids learn.

-While Kate and I eagerly dumped our kids off and said our “Bis Später”, we jumped right onto the Tannenboden lift and went off for our first two-hour time block of freedom from whining.
+While my wife and I eagerly dumped our kids off and said our “Bis Später”, we jumped right onto the Tannenboden lift and went off for our first two-hour time block of freedom from whining.
 To be honest, that first lift ride up without the kids is like a small vacation everytime.
 Our views were beautiful and went for miles.
 We could plainly see the Walensee, and the ridgeline on the northern side of the lake is very very intimidating and rugged in appearance.

 Flumserberg is large enough to spend a few days on, but we had an awesome day on the western side of the slopes.
 Tip: as with all things Swiss, the slope food will cost you a lot if you’re not expecting it.
 Make it easier on yourself by bringing your own drinks to the slopes.
 I made creatively timed trips to the car for beer.